 If your senior pet experiences incontinence issues it's important to take your geriatric dog or cat to the vet for a thorough examination.

-Our vets will thoroughly examine your senior pet, ask about their home life in detail and perform any tests that may be required to receive additional insight into his or her general physical health and condition.
+Our vets will examine your senior pet, ask about their home life and perform any tests that may be required to receive additional insight into his or her general physical health and condition.

 Based on the findings, we'll recommend a treatment plan that can potentially include medications, activities and dietary changes that may help improve your senior pet's health, well-being and comfort.